 Allegra (Jennifer Jason Leigh) is a video game designer.
 The film opens with a small group of people and Allegra introducing her newest game creation called “eXistenZ”.
-She invites people within the group to participate with the new gaming experience.
+She invites people within the group to participate in the new gaming experience.
 But just as she begins to load the game with her volunteers, someone from the crowd tries to kill her.
 Rushing to her aid is the security guard, Ted (played by Jude Law).
 The two then go on the run trying to escape the assassins.
 To top it off, Allegra’s gaming pod which has the one and only copy of eXistenZ now appears to be damaged.
 Now it’s up to Allegra and Ted to enter the game to ensure the next generation of virtual reality gaming is still working and playable.

 For those who are not aware, eXistenZ is loaded with both sci-fi and thriller elements.
 As a plot, it doesn’t take long for the film to get into full motion (in fact only a matter of minutes).
 It personally didn’t take me long to get invested in this film because it set up so much mystery from the word go.
 Naturally, things become even more interesting as we see both Allegra and Ted encounter many hurdles together. eXistenZ is also full of many twists and unexpected turns throughout its duration which will keep viewers guessing until the end of the credits.